mncrowe/QGDipoles.jl/paper/paper.md

 Large scale processes---which generally occur on spatial scales of $>10$km in the ocean and $>100$km in the atmosphere---are dominated by the Earth's rotation and exist in a state close to 'geostrophic balance'; a balance between the Coriolis force and horizontal pressure gradients.
 Such systems can be well described by the so-called 'quasi-geostrophic' equations, in which a vorticity-like quantity, known as 'potential vorticity' (PV) is advected around by the flow.
 The system is closed since the flow-field is related to the PV through 'PV inversion', in which a Laplace-like equation is solved to determine a streamfunction.
-QG systems are commonly used for idealised studies of large-scale ocean dynamics and are also some of the first equation sets studied by students in Geophyiscal Fluid dynamics courses across the world.
+QG systems are commonly used for idealised studies of large-scale ocean dynamics and are also some of the first equation sets studied by students in Geophysical Fluid dynamics courses across the world.

 QG dynamics break down when studying small-scale flows and in the presence of features that change the leading order force balance, such as coastal boundaries or steep topographic slopes.
 Therefore, realistic ocean-atmosphere modelling typically use 'primitive equation' models which solve variants of the Boussinesq Navier-Stokes equations.